xratberkeley/decal-site/labs/Oculus/lab1.md

 For this lab, we will focus on the initial setup of the project and the creation of the environment.

+# Introduction to the Android Module

+In homework 1, we wanted you to download and install the WebGL module so that you can build to a site where anyone can easily test your scene.
+Here, we will want to install the Android module.
+In the Unity Hub, go to Installs and press the settings icon next to one of the Unity Editors you have been using.
+Then, add **Android Build Support** with 'Open JDK' and 'Android SDK & NDK Tools' selected and continue to install.

 # Project Setup

 First, download the project skeleton [**here**](https://drive.google.com/file/d/19s386jba_GvCYvk4_YbZbQpaFumhpYjd/view?usp=sharing) (or check if it's already been downloaded onto your computer).
 This is a unitypackage that contains all the assets and resources needed to build the project.
-Next, create a new project and import the downloaded unitypackage.
+Next, create a new 3D Project, and make sure that you have platform selected as Android.
+Import the downloaded unitypackage.
 You can do this through Assets > Import Package > Custom Package.

 Importing might take a while, as Unity will have to load and configure a lot of textures and libraries.
 In particular, if you see Unity getting stuck importing something called “AvatarSurfaceShader”, don’t be alarmed - that particular asset will usually take a long time.